 The town’s Main Street is less than a quarter-mile long.
-There are several small museums and informational buildings, including the Dai Loy Gambling Museum (located in an old gambling hall), several gift shops, a Chinese restaurant, and a bar-restaurant called Al the Wop’s (the derogatory name was chosen playfully by owner Al Adami, an Italian from San Francisco, who opened the only non-Chinese-owned business in Locke in 1934).
-Adami died in 1961, but the restaurant stands (called Al’s Place), popular with bikers and known for serving peanut butter with their steak.
+There are several small museums, an art center and informational buildings, including the Dai Loy Gambling Museum (located in an old gambling hall), several gift shops, a Chinese restaurant, and a bar-restaurant called Al the Wop’s (the derogatory name was chosen playfully by owner Al Adami, an Italian from San Francisco, who opened the only non-Chinese-owned business in Locke in 1934).
+Adami died in 1961, but the restaurant still stands (called Al’s Place), popular with bikers and known for serving peanut butter with their steak.
 In the middle of the street is a small memorial garden dedicated to Chinese immigrant laborers who worked on farms, mines, and railroads in the United States.

 Locke isn’t what it was in its heyday, but it’s not a ghost town either.
 According to the town’s website, there are 70 to 80 remaining residents, only 10 of whom are Chinese.